Natural Remedies For Migraines Relief

 The frequency of migraine headaches may be lessened by avoiding triggers.
 It's helpful to monitor these causes by maintaining a headache diary.

-One material which has been studied as a potential migraine preventive is coenzyme Q10, a compound used by cells to produce energy needed for cell growth and maintenance.
+- One material which has been studied as a potential migraine preventive is coenzyme Q10, a compound used by cells to produce the energy needed for cell growth and maintenance.
 Coenzyme Q10 was analyzed as a potential complementary therapy for cancer.
 Its usage in preventing migraines is reassuring and merits further research.
-Ongoing work is going on to find a natural cure for migraine.
+Ongoing work is going on to find a natural cure for migraines.

-A research published in early 2003 reported that three drugs now used to treat disorders of muscle tone are being explored as potential preventive remedies for migraine.
+- A research published in early 2003 reported that three drugs now used to treat disorders of muscle tone are being explored as potential preventive remedies for migraines.
 They're botulinum toxin type A (Botox), baclofen (Lioresal), and tizanidine (Zanaflex).

 • Aerobic exercise, that can reduce the frequency of migraines.